Darshith-845/Shooting_rpm/README.md

     model_V5.py: An alternative approach using a RandomForestRegressor to predict RPM.

+    model_V6.py: This is an alternate apporach that uses XGBoost to predict the rpm.

+    model_V7.py: This is an advanced method of predicting rpm which uses the ensemble model.

 Note: All these models are pre-trained on the synthetic datasets.
 Due to practical constraints, real-life datasets for fine-tuning were not available.
 📐 Physics-Based Launch Solution